 Judas Priest’s debut album was more about hinting at their potential than clicking into the higher gear that the band would later use to conquer the world.
 Rocka Rolla is enjoyable enough, with its faint whiff of progressive hard rock and its warm, analogue tones, but it’s a patchy affair and never comes close to the grandeur and grit of the classics.

 Rather than attempt to cajole cynical fans into embracing the start of the Tim ‘Ripper’ Owens era by playing it safe, Jugulator declared that post-Halford Priest were in an unforgiving and furious mood.
 A vicious modern metal album that owed as much to Pantera and Slayer as it did to the trad metal world, it failed to set the world on fire but thoroughly deserves to be reassessed now.
-If nothing else, the closing Cathedral Spires is an outright classic.
+If nothing else, the closing Cathedral Spires is an outright classic in Judas Priest's canon.

 - Every song on Queen's Greatest Hits, ranked from worst to best